Endless Summer Nights: Release and reception

-Released in January 1988 as the third single from his debut solo album, "Endless Summer Nights" entered the U.S. Billboard Hot 100 at #53, the highest debut of the week.
-In March and April, the song reached #2, where it stayed for two weeks.
+Released in January 1988 as the third single from his debut solo album, "Endless Summer Nights" entered the U.S. Billboard Hot 100 at No. 53, the highest debut of the week.
+In March and April, the song reached No. 2, where it stayed for two weeks, behind "Man In The Mirror" by Michael Jackson.

-The single also peaked at #2 on the U.S. Adult Contemporary chart, behind "Never Gonna Give You Up" by Rick Astley.
+The single also peaked at No. 2 on the U.S. Adult Contemporary chart, behind "Never Gonna Give You Up" by Rick Astley.

-Elsewhere, the single reached #13 in Sweden, #19 in Australia, #42 in New Zealand, #50 in the United Kingdom, and #62 in the Netherlands.
+Elsewhere, the single reached No. 13 in Sweden, No. 19 in Australia, No. 42 in New Zealand, No. 50 in the United Kingdom, and No. 62 in the Netherlands.

-The woman in the music video is French model and actress Myrtille Blervaque (born September 1962).
-Also going by the stage names Blair Valk and Borovnisa Blervaque, she also appeared in the Eddie Money music video for his 1988 top-10 hit "Walk On Water".
+The woman in the music video is French model and actress Myrtille Blervaque (born September 1962), also known by the stage names Blair Valk and Borovnisa Blervaque; she also appeared in Eddie Money's music video for his 1988 top-10 hit "Walk On Water".
 She got the name Myrtille, which means "blueberry" in French, due to her being a breech baby, as she was suffocating at birth and her face turned purple-blue.
-Myrtille was married to actor Sam Jones from 1987 to 1990.
-Jones played the title character in the 1980 film "Flash Gordon" and the title character in the TV series "The Highwayman" from 1987 to 1988.